zegami/zegami-cli/README.md

 zeg update imageset [imageset id] --project [Project Id] --config [path to configuration yaml] --token [API token]
 ```

 The config `yaml` file is used to specify additional configuration for the image set update.
+Note that an imageset can only be changed before images are added to it.

 ### File imageset